Topzle Topzle

 House of Representatives (Nepal)

-The House of Representatives, commonly known as Pratinidhi Sabha (Nepali: प्रतिनिधि सभा, romanized: Pratinidhi Sabhā; Nepali pronunciation: [prʌt̪inid̪i‿sʌbä]), is one of the houses of the Federal Parliament of Nepal, with the other house being the National Assembly.
+The House of Representatives (Nepali: प्रतिनिधि सभा, romanized: Pratinidhi Sabhā; is the lower house of the bicameral Federal Parliament of Nepal, with the upper house being the National Assembly.
 Members of the House of Representatives are elected through a parallel voting system.
 They hold their seats for five years or until the body is dissolved by the president on the advice of the council of ministers.
-The house meets at the International Convention Centre in Kathmandu.
+Until the 2025 Gen Z protests, the house met at the International Convention Centre in Kathmandu; it will be replaced by the new Parliament building at Singhadurbar after the 2026 general election.
 The House has 275 members; 165 elected from single-member constituencies by first-past-the-post voting and 110 elected through proportional electoral system where voters vote for political parties, considering the whole country as a single election constituency.
 The House of Representatives, unless dissolved, continues to operate for five years from the date appointed for its first meeting.
 However, in a state of emergency, the term of the House of Representatives may be extended, not exceeding one year in accordance with federal law.
-The current House of Representatives was elected by the general elections held on 20 November 2022, and its first session convened on 9 January 2023.
-Followed by the political unrest and Gen Z protest, the parliament was dissolved by the president on 12 September 2025.
+The current House of Representatives was elected by the general election held on 5 March 2026, following the dissolution of the previous parliament by the president on 12 September 2025, as a result of the political unrest and Gen Z protest.
+The inaugural session of the current house convened on 2 April 2026.

 Infobox